 Sentry captures data by using an SDK within your application’s runtime.
 These are platform specific, and allow Sentry to have a deep understanding of both how your application works.
 In case your environment is very specific, you can also roll your own SDK using our document SDK API.

 Popular integrations are:

 For exact configuration for the integration consult the corresponding documentation.
 For all SDKs however, the basics are the same.

 After you complete setting up a project in Sentry, you’ll be given a value which we call a DSN, or Data Source Name.
 It looks a lot like a standard URL, but it’s actually just a representation of the configuration required by the Sentry SDKs.
 It consists of a few pieces, including the protocol, public and secret keys, the server address, and the project identifier.

-The DSN can be found in Sentry by navigation to Account -> Projects -> [Project Name] -> [Member Name].
+The DSN can be found in Sentry by navigating to [Project Name] -> Project Settings -> Client Keys (DSN).
 Its template resembles the following:

 If you use the Hosted Sentry and you are signed into your account, the documentation will refer to your actual DSNs and you can select the correct one, on the top right of this page for adjusting the examples for easy copy pasting:

 It is composed of five important pieces:

 - The Protocol used.
 This can be one of the following: http or https.

 - The public and secret keys to authenticate the SDK.